Samuel Beckett

 Biography

 Samuel Barclay Beckett was an Irish playwright, poet, novelist, and literary critic.
 Writing in both English and French, his literary and theatrical works feature bleak, impersonal, and tragicomic episodes of life, coupled with black comedy and literary nonsense.
-Beckett is regarded as one of the most influential and important playwrights of the 20th century, and is credited with transforming the genre of the modern theatre.
-As a major figure of Irish literature, he is best remembered for his tragicomedy play Waiting for Godot (1953).
-For his lasting literary contributions, Beckett received the 1969 Nobel Prize in Literature, "for his writing, which—in new forms for the novel and drama—in the destitution of modern man acquires its elevation."
+Beckett is widely regarded as one of the most influential and important writers of the 20th century, credited with transforming modern theatre.
+As a major figure of Irish literature, he is best known for his tragicomedy play Waiting for Godot (1953).
+For his foundational contribution to both literature and theatre, Beckett received the 1969 Nobel Prize in Literature, "for his writing, which—in new forms for the novel and drama—in the destitution of modern man acquires its elevation."

 Read more on Wikipedia →